SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ## Optical Character Recognition (OCR)

-The Syncfusion .NET Optical Character Recognition (OCR) Library allows users to extract textual information from images, PDF files, or other scanned documents, making the content searchable, editable, and accessible.
+The Syncfusion&reg; .NET Optical Character Recognition (OCR) Library allows users to extract textual information from images, PDF files, or other scanned documents, making the content searchable, editable, and accessible.

 ```csharp